1) Program Admission Requirements

 - Quantitative and Analytical Skills requirement: minimum 60% or C in senior-level Math course or Pre-Calculus, or equivalents.

-- For admission to the Faculty of Arts and Social Science, high school applicants must complete a minimum of 5 approved Grade 12 courses, including all required courses as shown below.
+- For admission to the Faculty of Arts and Social Sciences, high school applicants must complete a minimum of 5 approved Grade 12 courses, including all required courses as shown below.
 Admission is based on an evaluation of ALL approved Grade 11 and 12 courses, with greater emphasis on List A courses than List B.

 REQUIRED GRADE 11 COURSES – LIST B

 - One Grade 11 English: Composition 11, any English First Peoples 11 courses, Creative Writing 11, Literary Studies 11, New Media 11, or Spoken Language 11

 - One Grade 11 language: Any approved language 11 course (includes all grade 11 and/or 12 second language courses, including all Indigenous languages of Canada, and introductory Grade 11 language courses)

 - One Grade 11 Math: Foundations of Math 11 or Pre-Calculus 11